“A drop of paradise in the middle of the ocean like no other…”

 There is Hope!

 In the water the island has officially become an Marine Protected Area.
 This international agreement is to limit human activity in the waters and increase conservation.
 This limits numbers of tourists visiting to dive and snorkel and puts pressure on the operators to ensure responsible tourism.
 Local conservation groups are working to strengthen and redevelop coral and mangrove communities around the island and local groups have created incentives for locals to continue to farm and fish responsibly.
-Turtle monitoring projects are helping the nesting variety of species and are working with the coastal communities to limit the impact of fish and seaweed netting.
+Marine life is also being protected by turtle monitoring projects that work with the coastal communities to limit the impact of fish and seaweed netting.

 This is one of the most beautiful islands in the world, however, like many other, it has an uncertain future.
 If you are lucky enough to discover this incredible place (and remember you are lucky) then treat it with respect!
 Help to contribute to the islands conservation rather than it’s downfall.
 Preserve these beautiful places rather than treading it into non-existence.
 We as humans have quite a bad track record of not being respectful guests, this is why we are keeping the most beautiful island in the world a secret!